 [0:01:52.5] DA: Just straight backflip.

 [0:01:53.9] MN: Yeah, straight backflip.
 I knew I was senior engineer, you know they had asked and estimated, “How long would this take, roughly?
 If we all had to kind of figure out the timing of this?”
 And my answer was, “It depends.”
 It depends!
 It depends!
 And I never knew that –

 [0:02:14.4] DA: Not as a joke but like from the bottom of your heart, you’re like –

 [0:02:19.0] MN: Yeah, exactly was just like, I knew it depended on things and that I knew what those things were to talk about whether they depended on it that was me.
 That was like –

 [0:02:30.4] MN: I’ve heard that phrase used a lot and I was like, “Yeah, of course it depends.”
 Whatever, you asked me.

 [0:02:36.5] DA: What a nonsense thing to say, that’s like yeah, have you put no thought into this?
 Yeah, that makes sense.
-If you say it and you mean it and you can back it up, that’s a different thing because you can quantify the uncertainties, you can list them out and know what the different kinds of things that might bite you in the butt besides the radioactive spider I gave you, your super senior engineer superpowers.
+If you say it and you mean it and you can back it up, that’s a different thing because you can quantify the uncertainties, you can list them out and know what the different kinds of things that might bite you in the butt—besides the radioactive spider that gave you your super senior engineer superpowers.

 [0:03:02.3] MN: Exactly.